kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 | "kmsKeyId"                  |                                        |          | The full ARN of the key to use when encrypting the volume.
 When not specified, the default KMS key is used |

 **Notes**:
+* `gp3` is currently not supported on outposts.
+Outpost customers need to use a different type for their volumes.
 * The parameters are case insensitive.

 # EBS CSI Driver on Kubernetes